LauraBoyall/SCUBIDO/README.md

-# Simulating Climate Using Bayesian Inference - SCUBI
+# Simulating Climate Using Bayesian Inference with proxy Data Observations - SCUBIDO

-SCUBI is a R package designed to perform Bayesain inference on multivariate proxy data to reconstruct climate through time.
+SCUBIDO is a R package designed to perform Bayesain inference on multivariate proxy data to reconstruct climate through time.